TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/CommonProperties/LocalizeReferencesAtParentLocalization.rst

-.. include:: /Includes
+.. include:: /Includes.rst.txt
+.. _tca_property_localizeReferencesAtParentLocalization:

 ======================================
 localizeReferencesAtParentLocalization
 ======================================

 :aspect:`Datatype`
    boolean

 :aspect:`Scope`
    Proc.

+:aspect:`types`
+   :ref:`group <columns-group>`

 :aspect:`Description`
    Defines whether referenced records should be localized when the current record gets localized.
 This does only apply if references are stored using `MM` tables.